 • Will the new tree need full sun, filtered sun, or full shade?
 Consider how much sun is available for a new tree in the area.
 It is important to try and project the future growth of the surrounding trees to avoid conflicts.
 That little oak tree in the neighbor’s yard may one day shade everything you plant nearby.

 • Is the new tree adapted to the soil depth and type?
 Check the type of soil on the site and its depth as well as the preferred soil type for the species of tree.
-It is tough to plant a tree with solid rock 6 inches under the soil surface unless you have a spare jackhammer in the garage.
+It is tough to plant a tree with solid rock six inches under the soil surface unless you have a spare jackhammer in the garage.
 Also, some tree species will only tolerate sandy or acidic soil and others will only tolerate clay or alkaline soil.
 If you are not sure, check a soil map for your area or have a soil sample analyzed to be sure that the species of tree you choose will tolerate your soil.
 If the tree species is not adapted to your soil type, your investment in money and time may become a rainbow tree that turns some gorgeous colors….just before it croaks.

 • Will the tree species survive the predictable weather extremes of your region?
 If the species is not native or adaptable to your soil and weather, you may be taking some risk.
 What species is “adaptable” to an area is often debatable.
 If there are no long-term records of a species thriving in an area, it may be considered to be in the “experimental species” category due to limited experience regarding its adaptability.
 We learn little gems of wisdom from tree species that have a documented history.
-For example, Chinese Pistache, Pistachia chinensis, has great fall color and adapts well to the DFW area.
+For example, Chinese Pistache, Pistachia chinensis, has great fall color and adapts well to the Dallas/Fort Worth area.
 But after observing the species for many years, we find that the female trees produce large numbers of berries that make the species invasive in natural areas.
 Male trees produce no berries and have more attractive foliage.

-•Will my new tree be drought tolerant?
+• Will my new tree be drought tolerant?
 The tree species must be able to survive the typical rainfall totals if it will not be irrigated and preference should always be given to trees that are moderate to high in drought tolerance.

 The right tree in the right location can be a true pleasure but the wrong tree or wrong location leads to the “Why didn`t I ask Neil Sperry first?” syndrome.

-Editor’s Note: If you are planning to add a new tree or multiple trees to your landscape and need recommendations on tree species that are suitable for your climate and soil, contact your Arborilogical Services Certified Arborist.
+Editor’s Note: If you are planning to add a new tree or multiple trees to your landscape and need recommendations on tree species that are suitable for your climate and soil, contact your Arborilogical Services certified arborist.
 He or she will be able to help you determine which trees can best meet you needs.
 Their years of training and experience will prove to be valuable and protect you from the pitfalls of planting the wrong tree in the right place–or the right tree in the wrong place.